 Raising children in today’s world can be overwhelming.
 This overwhelm is often caused by a surplus of stuffed animals, toys, and simply having too much stuff.
 Western culture has trained us to feel like we should reward our hard work with buying many things we simply want but don’t need.
 Unfortunately, this can cause more stress than the reward it actually brings.
 In fact, a study done by USC and UCLA researchers found that having too much stuff not only led to an increase in clutter, but an increase in stress as well.
+Exploring minimalism with kids is a good option to combat this overwhelm, even if you don’t get too extreme with it.

 If you have kids, especially young children, you know that they tend to leave a trail of toys and other things wherever they go.
 Beneath the “discretionary clutter” lies another question that confronts many would-be minimalists.
 With three, four, five or more people in a household, there are a lot of items that are just needed.
 With each child comes more clothing, furniture, accessories, sports equipment, keepsakes, kitchenware and more.